charlenellll/LeetCodeSolution/MySQL/597 Friend Requests I-Overall Acceptance Rate/597 Friend Requests I- Overall Acceptance Rate.md

 Can you write a query to return the accept rate but for every month?
 How about the cumulative accept rate for every day?

-## I think it is advanced use of COUNT()
+## COUNT() + advanced use of DISTINCT: multiple indexes

-I still need time to process this problem.
+DISTINCT can be used on multiple indexes (as we used for this problem)!
+It will return distinct combinations of indexes.
+We just need one DISTINCT at the beginning and all the keys after it will be considered for distinct combinations.